emin-grbo/WWDCLounges/index.md

 ### A:
 Yes!
 It's often helpful to make them private to indicate that the state is for this view and its descendants.

 Thank you!
-It was a great talk! :slightly_smiling_face:
+It was a great talk!

 ---